 Without doubt, the planned Camp David meeting would have been little more than a farcical photo-op, much like Trump’s much-ballyhooed, absolutely substance-free summit with Kim Jong-Un in Singapore in 2018.
-Donald would doubtless have emerged touting peace in our time, and claiming to be the most diplomatically and geopolitically adept stable genius to ever grace the American stage, which perhaps would have momentarily diverted attention from the ongoing clown car parade of Trumpian scandal.
+Donald would doubtless have emerged touting peace in our time, and claiming to be the most diplomatically and geopolitically adept stable genius ever to grace the American stage, which perhaps would have momentarily diverted attention from the ongoing clown car parade of Trumpian scandal.
 Yet it would have been hollow.
 No real deal could have emerged – there’s far too much yet to be done to wrap it all up now over a weekend in the Maryland woods.
 As with everything in Trumplandia, the point would have been to appear to have actually accomplished something, just in time for the heating-up of the 2020 Presidential campaign, during which Donald would have added “Bringer of Afghan Peace” to a long list of equally empty titles that includes Saviour of Coal, Restorer of Manufacturing, Preventer of Brown Invasion, Master of China, Drainer of Swamps, and Mother of Dragons.

 For some reason, though, he got cold feet.
 Maybe somebody suggested that the optics of legitimizing a bunch of Taliban warlords by having them over for tea, on the anniversary of the 9/11 attacks they facilitated no less, would tend to undermine the hoped-for perception of triumph.
 Great.
 But then he went and tweeted that he’d nearly had them over, but decided against it, using a recent terror attack, which was merely the latest in a long chain, as the excuse.
 Of course it would have been better to say nothing at all, but you know, our Donnie has to tweet, even about the most serious matters of state, and even when it’s decidedly counter-productive.
 He did the same thing when he called off the airstrikes on Iran.
 As John Heilemann noted during his appearance on Nicolle Wallace’s show yesterday, Donald appears to want credit for being Presidential enough to set the gears in motion, even if he finally called the whole thing off.
 Look at me!
 I wield the levers of power!
 Judiciously!
 Am I not as wise as I am magnificent?
 In the result he looks every bit the idiot that he is.